jetpad/BrainTracker/readme.md

 This adds a browser based user interface to Seth Roberts' (http://blog.sethroberts.net) reaction time tracking software.

+This applications lets you track your reaction speed over time.
+Reaction speed is an indicator of the health of your brain and by proxy, the health of your whole body.
+Using this application will let you see how diet and lifestyle changes effect your health.

 ---
 ### Steps to install